hunterxcobby/alx-higher_level_programming/README.md

 <h2 align="center">HIGHER LEVEL PROGRAMMING.</h2>

-This repository contains some basic projects, lessons and notes to guide one get introduced to the Python programming language..
+This repo contains projects given to me as a student getting introduced to the higher level programming.

 ## Table of Contents